Start Today With No Setup Fee - Limited Time

 Key takeaways

-• Founder-led sites usually work best when personal trust is central to the sale.
+• Founder-led sites work best when personal trust is part of the sale.

 Founder-led websites

-A founder-led website puts the owner, principal, or key advisor closer to the center of the brand.
+A founder-led site puts the principal — the owner, the lead advisor, the person clients will actually talk to — near the center of the brand.

-A good founder-led hero might show the principal CPA with a message like: “Tax planning and bookkeeping for service-business owners who want direct access to an experienced advisor.”
-The photo and copy work together.
+Done well, a founder-led hero pairs a clear photo with a message that ties identity to service: "Tax planning and bookkeeping for service-business owners who want direct access to an experienced advisor."
+The photo and the copy point to the same thing.

 Firm-led websites